sbzsystems/emdi-installation/README.md

 # EMDI Installation Script

-This repository contains an Inno Setup script (`emdi_new.iss`) designed to automate the installation process for the EMDI application.
+This repository contains an Inno Setup script (`emdi_new.iss`) designed to automate the installation process for the EMDI windows application.

 ## Features

-- Simplifies the EMDI installation process.
+- Automates the EMDI installation process.
 - Ensures consistent setup configurations.
 - Provides a user-friendly installation experience.